dwiza3962/mff_auto/README.md

 - Copy `tessdata` folder to your Tesseract folder.
 - Add `lib` folder to your `PYTHONPATH` or mark it as lib source.

+Highly recommend you use an IDE like PyCharm from Jetbrains.
 Check `example.py` for examples of running any modes.

+In the terminal window -
+run `./app_gui.py` for the same behavior as the start.bat from the install run `./_test_v7.9.1_fixes.py` or any of the other test files run without the GUI. run `./_captureRectangle.py` to load a screenshot to grab box coordinates for the game.

 ### Capture video for debugging